alabou/NMOS-MatroxOnly/Alerts.md

 #### clock (5000)
 #### clockSourceChange (5001)
-This is the SRF PTP leader change event.

 #### clockUnlock (5002)
-This is the SRF PTP unlock event.

 #### clockOk (5003)
 This event is used to notify the recovery state of an clock domain after a non-Ok event.